Hausner at a Glance

 Maximum Class Size in Middle School: 20 students

 The Hausner curriculum fosters independent thinking in a supportive environment.
-Our students dive deeper and climb higher as they explore STEM, the arts, Jewish history, language, and culture.
+Our students dive deeper and climb higher as they explore STEM, humanities, the arts, Jewish history, language, and culture.
 They develop the skills they need for the modern world, including problem-solving, critical thinking, communication, and collaboration.

 Our students benefit from: